A simple act of compassion set in motion a national movement to end family homelessness.

 2013: 4-star Charity Navigator Rating

-Family Promise received the first in its current run of nine consecutive 4-star ratings, demonstrating its commitment to effective governance, careful use of resources, and transparency.
+Family Promise received the first in its current run of ten consecutive 4-star ratings, demonstrating its commitment to effective governance, careful use of resources, and transparency.
 Despite a relatively small budget, Family Promise is able to parlay those assets and the commitment of its volunteers into the leading national response to family homelessness.

 We also took time in 2013 to celebrate 25 years of changing lives and creating community.